-One of the best instrumentalists of all time, Seattle-born saxophonist Kenny G has sold a whopping 75 million records throughout his career.
-His 1992 album “Breathless” topped 8 million copies in the United States alone, and his holiday album “Faith” also sold millions of copies.
+One of the best instrumentalists of all time, Seattle-born saxophonist Kenny G has sold more than 75 million records throughout his career.
+His 1992 album “Breathless” topped 12 million copies in the United States alone and 15 million worldwide.
 In the ‘90s, Kenny G worked with dozens of other big names in the music industry like Aretha Franklin and Natalie Cole.
 He and Whitney Houston also collaborated on several tracks for the “Bodyguard” soundtrack.

 #49.
 Neil Diamond

-In March 2017, Neil Diamond released his 50th anniversary collection, marking five decades since he'd released his first hit “Solitary Man.”
-Diamond has sold over 130 million albums worldwide throughout his half-century-long career and has had 37 Top 40 hits.
+Neil Diamond released his 50th anniversary collection was released in In March 2017, a full half century after his first hit “Solitary Man.”
+Diamond has sold more than 130 million albums worldwide throughout his career and has had 37 Top 40 hits.
 The Rock and Roll Hall of Famer's most well-known albums include “Home Before Dark,” “Serenade,” and “Moods.”

 #48.
 Frank Sinatra

 -Certified units: 27 million (34 Gold, 10 Platinum, 4 Multi-platinum)

 Most famous during the “crooner-swooner” era, Frank Sinatra is best known for his swing style.
 “Ol' Blue Eyes” was not only a singer but also a well-known actor, starring in flicks like “Ocean's 11.”
 Some of his top albums include “Strangers in the Night,” “Come Fly with Me,” and “A Jolly Christmas from Frank Sinatra.”

 -Certified units: 15.5 million (6 Gold, 5 Platinum, 3 Multi-platinum)